Rozh-Zizigoloo/Distributed-Systems-Project/generator/README.md

 # Step1 : Generate Data
-In this part, a series of synthetic data is created through the **generator.py** file and must be placed in an API point that will be given to the next steps for data processing.
+In this part, a series of synthetic data is created through the **generator.py** file and must be placed in an API endpoint that will be given to the next steps for data processing.

 ## generator.py🪢
 The **generator.py** script simulates financial data and sends it to an API endpoint.
 It generates stock prices, order book data, news sentiment, market data, and economic indicators.
 The script uses a single core to ensure maximum performance.